Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Results

 Based on the above analyses, we can now explain the findings (1)-(4) in Section~\ref{subsec:discovered model}.
 Closures of the same structure are robustly discovered for both SGS momentum and heat fluxes in two vastly different turbulent flows (and independent of parameters such as $Re$, $Ra$, $Pr$, and forcing) because the first term in the Taylor-series expansion dominates the SGS flux.
 As a result, in equation-discovery using common loss functions such as MSE and evaluation metrics such as CC, which aim at closely matching $\tau$ or $J$, NGM or NGM-like closures are discovered (if the library is expansive enough to include all the relevant terms).
 We emphasize that this would be the case with discovering the representation of the filtered nonlinearity of any two arbitrary variables.
 As already observed, the coefficients of the discovered closure become even closer to those of NGM as $\Delta$ is decreased (thus reducing potential contributions from the truncated $\mathcal{O}\left(\Delta^4\right)$ terms).

 The connection to the analytical derivation also explains why the coefficients in the discovered models are {\it independent} of the fluid or even the flow properties ($Ra$, $Re$, $Pr$) and only depend on the filter size ($\Delta$) and filter type.
-For the Gaussian and box filters we obtain $c_\tau = d_{\tau} = d_J = 1/12$: this is because the parameters of the Gaussian filter are chosen such that Gaussian and box filters' kernels have the same second moment \cite{pope2000turbulent}.
-For Gaussian + box filter, the coefficients are $1/6$ because the kernel of this filter is convolution of the Gaussian and box filter kernels.
-For the sharp-spectral filter, the moments are indefinite, this is why there is no NGM discovery with this filter (and we will discuss later why the discovery fails altogether).
-Note that coarse-graining done here via cutoff in the spectral space does not change $c_{\tau}, d_{\tau}$ and $d_{\tau}$; however, if coarse-graining is done by other techniques such as box averaging, then the coefficients might change (note that the NGM coefficient for Gaussian~+~box filter is half of the coefficient of either filter; see Tables~\ref{table:2d-fhit tau coeff}-\ref{table:rbc j coeff}).
+For the Gaussian and box filters we obtain $c_\tau = d_{\tau} = d_J = 1/12$: this is because the parameters of the Gaussian filter are chosen such that Gaussian and box filters' kernels have the same second moment \KJ{(see Eq. \eqref{eq:1D filter moments} for the definition of moment)} \cite{pope2000turbulent}.
+For the Gaussian + box filter, the coefficients are $1/6$ because the kernel of this filter is convolution of the Gaussian and box filter kernels.
+For the sharp-spectral filter, the moments are indefinite, this is why there is no NGM discovery with this filter (and we will discuss later why the equation discovery fails altogether).
+Note that coarse-graining done here via cutoff in the spectral space does not change $c_{\tau}, d_{\tau}$ and $d_{\tau}$; however, if coarse-graining is done by other techniques such as box averaging, then the coefficients might change (note that the NGM coefficient for Gaussian~+~box filter is twice the coefficient of either filter, as the coefficients are additive; see Tables~\ref{table:2d-fhit tau coeff}-\ref{table:rbc j coeff}).

 In short, one can explain the effects of different filter kernels and coarse-graining strategies on the discovered closures following the analytically derivable NGM (see \ref{appendix: GM derivation 1d} and \citeA{sagaut2006large}).